ovidiuch/jobs-done/README.md

 # Jobs Done!

-An ritual app for ending the work day inspired by [Deep Work](https://www.goodreads.com/book/show/25744928-deep-work)
+A ritual app for ending the work day inspired by [Deep Work](https://www.goodreads.com/book/show/25744928-deep-work)

+## Motivation

+This app is built on Cal Newport's **showdown ritual** concept from his book _Deep Work_.

+The need for a shutdown ritual comes from the following (oversimplified) reasoning:

+1. Deep focus is invaluable for producing great work
+2. We can only sustain deep focus for a limited amount of hours per day
+3. To be able to focus deeply consistently our mind requires rest (ie. complete disconnect from work) between working sessions

+## How it works

+> TODO

+- Steps
+- Set phrase
+- Activities

-## Stack
+## Tech stack

 This is a [React Native](https://facebook.github.io/react-native/) app built with [React Native for Web](https://github.com/necolas/react-native-web/).
 For web publishing, it compiles into a static app with the app data embedded in the frontend build.